tinmarino/p6-jupyter-kernel/README.md

     * `append`: Append `;\nCODE` after each command
     * `clear`: Clear all `always` registered actions
     * `show`: Show `always` registered actions
+  You can combine it with another magic.
+For example:
+  `%% always prepend %% run file.raku`

 * __Comms:__  Comms allow for asynchronous communication between a notebook and the kernel.
 For an example of using comms, see [this notebook](eg/comms.ipynb)